 The apartment building which dominates the southern side of the Square was built over the site of the First Presbyterian Church [through the congregation of this church and the Philadelphia Presbytery and Synod came the foundation of Princeton University].

 We end our stroll around the park at Christopher Morley's old home, which is situated three houses from the southwest corner.
 Morley lived in the house before he achieved his biggest success with "Kitty Foyle," a fine book which when made into a movie garnered Ginger Rogers her sole Academy Award.
 The inn was once the center of a genteel art colony whose studios were scattered in the vicinity of Washington Square.

 We leave the square with the words of Christopher Morley, the minstrel of meandering, who mused, "And as one walks and speculates among all this visible panorama, beating one's brains to catch some passing snapshots of it, watching, listening, imagining, the whole hullabaloo becomes extraordinarily precious.
 The Great faulty hodge-podge of the city, its very pavements and housecorners, becomes vividly dear."It was in the air over Washington Square that Americans first witnessed flight.
 Aeronaut Jean Pierre Blanchard made the first balloon ascension in America from the Walnut Street Jail in 1793.

-A wall of law books in the lobby of the Bisel Building at 710 Washington Square was used as a backdrop in the final (most recent?)
-Rocky film.
+A wall of law books in the lobby of the Bisel Building at 710 Washington Square was used as a backdrop in one of the ) Rocky films.